bagrinsergiu/BitBlox-KB/publishing/third-party-domains/namecheap/index.rst

 		|namecheap-remove-url-records|

-13. In your BitBlox account, click **Edit Page** on your landing page.
+13. In your BitBlox account, click **Edit Page** on your landing page

      .. class:: screenshot